- Top 5 Answering Services for Small Businesses

 How do I know I need a live receptionist?

 Some businesses might only need to utilize the services of a Live Receptionist on a part-time basis, whereas others might benefit from hiring one on a more full-time basis.

 Take a look at the 10 questions below.
 If you answer ‘yes’ to at least one of them, it’s highly likely that you could benefit from having a Live Receptionist for at least a couple of hours each month.

-1. Are you constantly having to delete old messages because voicemail on your cell phone, landline or VoIP phone constantly full?
+1. Are you constantly having to delete old messages because voicemail on your cell phone, landline, or VoIP phone is constantly full?

 If yes, then a Live Receptionist who will make sure that every call is answered quickly could be just what you need.
 No more time wasted trying to decipher voicemail messages – hurrah!

 2. Are you losing sales or not connecting with prospects because you miss that important call?

 A tragic situation for any entrepreneur to be in.
 Live Receptionists can respond to inquiries speedily so that potential customers become loyal customers in no time.